in03/calebs-corner/content/about/_index.md

 +++
 title = "About Me."
+render = false
 +++

+# Not sure what we're doing with this.
+About page?
+Or just landing page?
 > **Creative Investigator** ✨ | **Tech Tinkerer** 🛠️ | **Thing Thinkerer** 💡

 ## 👋 Hi, I'm Caleb.